 * Apple rallies after results, boosting tech names

-* Boeing falls despite higher profit, weighing on Dow
+* Boeing falls despite profit rise, weighing on Dow

 * Biotechs rally for fourth straight session